yakkomajuri/yakkomajuri.github.io/pages/blog/thread-pool.md

 template: blog
 ---

-# Deep diving into the thread pool
+# Deep diving into the thread pool: a debugging story

 Some months ago I found myself with the following issue in my sprint priorities: